 Every file you review will not contain fraudulent documents.

-The purpose of introducing these red flags is to help you become more alert to the widespread threat.
+The purpose of introducing these red flags is to help you become more alert to the widespread threat in your real estate career.
 Don't become paranoid.
 But don't let fraud and the people who commit fraud infect your organization with a lack of trust.

-We will consider areas from which fraud may or may not originate under four categories:
+We will consider areas from which mortgage fraud may or may not originate under four categories:

 - Applicants with an employer (company, government, etc.)